 Leopard-2, 420 pieces, the cost under 8 million euros a little thing.
 Where are they so much!?

-Despite the responsible training and maintenance of the army, Switzerland has for many centuries maintained neutrality.
-Swiss neutrality is quite a historical reality, so ordered историяso happened events.
-Regarding the near future, a recently conducted opinion poll showed that the citizens of the country again spoke out for neutrality in the military sphere.
-This is also reflected in the Safety Report for 2010 published by the Center for Security Studies of the Swiss Federal University of Technology.
+Despite the responsible training and maintenance of the army, Switzerland has been neutral for many centuries.
+Swiss neutrality is a reality historicalso ordered the story, so things happened.
+Regarding the immediate prospects, a recent opinion poll conducted showed that the citizens of the country again spoke out for neutrality in the military sphere.
+This is also reflected in the 2010 Safety Report published by the Center for Security Research at the Swiss Federal University of Technology.

 But in that case, why did neutral Switzerland, which had never planned and did not attack anyone, such an exemplary technically and professionally army?
 The main purpose of the Swiss army is to provide the defense power and security of the country.
 In addition, a small neutral country has the opportunity to contribute to the overall security business, for example, in the field of equipment, training and in various international peacekeeping operations.